-(4) All instruments delivered to the county recorder for record shall be recorded rather than filed with the exception of plats, surveys, cornerstone markers and instruments under the Uniform Commercial Code.
+(4) All instruments delivered to the county recorder for record shall be recorded rather than filed with the exception of plats, surveys, corner records, and instruments under the uniform commercial code.

-(5) For all other services as recorder, not enumerated herein, the fee fixed in the statute requiring the service or the same fee as allowed the clerk of the district court for like service.
+(5) For all other services as recorder, not enumerated herein, the fee shall be as fixed in the statute requiring the service or the same fee as allowed the clerk of the district court for like service.

 (6) A page shall not exceed fourteen (14) inches in length nor eight and one-half (8 1/2) inches in width.
 Each page shall be typewritten or be in legible writing.
-The recording fee to be charged for maps, sketches, drawings or other instruments except plats larger than the size permitted above for a page shall be two cents (2¢) per square inch.
+The recording fee to be charged for maps, sketches, drawings or other instruments except plats larger than the size permitted in this subsection for a page shall be two cents (2¢) per square inch.